 One of the best hikes I’ve now done in Kananaskis Country is the one to the summit of Grizzly Ridge via Grizzly Col from the trailhead at Highwood Pass.
 (In Gillean Daffern’s book it’s called Grizzly Peak but there is another shorter Grizzly Peak that begins on the north bank of Ripple Rock Creek on Hwy 40.)
-The 360° views from the top are outstanding.
+The 360 degree views from the top are outstanding.
 Even though the trail isn’t signed at all, it’s obvious once you know what you’re looking for.
-If you’ve ever done the Pocaterra Ridge hike, you’ll have no problem finding the turnoff to Grizzly Ridge.
+If you’ve ever done the Pocaterra Ridge hike, you’ll have no problem finding the turnoff.

-Park at the Highwood Pass parking lot in Kananaskis Country.
-Note that the road over Highwood Pass is closed from December 1 – June 15th.
+Park at the Highwood Pass parking lot in Peter Lougheed Provincial Park in Kananaskis Country.
+Note that the road over Highwood Pass is closed from December 1 – June 14th.
 There is a washroom here and a well-signed trail to Ptarmigan Cirque.

-Finding the trail is the crux of the hike as the scramble on the summit ridge isn’t as daunting as it looks from afar.
+Finding the trail at the start of the hike is the crux of it as the scramble on the summit ridge isn’t as daunting as it looks from afar.

 Stay on the trail as it crosses a creek, picking your way across muddy sections.
 Don’t take any trails to the left early in the hike.
 You need to pass Pocaterra Tarn before you start even thinking of turning off.

 The trail is undulating initially and then it starts to climb, though only moderately.
 Cross avalanche slopes filled with wildflowers.
 Definitely make some noise through here.
 So far I have never seen so much as bear scat in the area but grizzlies are known to hang out around Highwood Pass.